-Taking into account the state of the art, the costs of implementation and the nature, scope, context and purposes of processing as well as the risk of varying likelihood and severity of a data breach, Boom Learning shall implement appropriate technical and organizational measures to ensure a level of security appropriate to the risk posed by exposure of the User Data to unauthorized persons.
+Taking into account the state of the art, the costs of implementation, and the nature, scope, context, and purposes of processing as well as the risk of varying likelihood and severity of a data breach, Boom Learning implements appropriate technical and organizational measures to ensure a level of security appropriate to the risk posed by exposure of the User Data to unauthorized persons.

-Boom Learning provides Educators with the ability to delete data logs to remove data.
+Boom Learning provides Educators with the ability to delete accounts, students, and data logs to remove data.
 Educators also have detailed log screens of student answers to evaluate the reliability of data reporting.
-Parents and students may challenge the accuracy of data by contacting their Educator.
-Educators may challenge the accuracy of data by contacting firstname.lastname@example.org.
+Parents and students may challenge the accuracy of data by contacting their Educators.
+Educators may challenge the accuracy of data by contacting email@example.com.

 NIST Cybersecurity Framework

 Boom Learning uses privacy by design and industry best practices to protect data, taking into account the nature of the data at risk and the risk of harm to data subjects.
 Boom Learning has adopted the NIST Cybersecurity Framework as it is updated from time to time as its primary guidepost for selecting and implementing technologies, safeguards, and privacy practices; provided however, that Boom Learning may refer to and implement other protection models where appropriate.
 Security practices implemented include but are not limited to (a) limiting unsuccessful login attempts, (b) not persisting mobile app data, (c) remote log out for devices for Educators in the event of a lost, missing, or stolen device, (d) audit logs for activities posing a risk of breach and for actions that require accountability, and (e) enforcing minimum password complexity.
 Adoption includes periodic risk assessments of our practices and those of our subcontractors and subprocessors.